HPLC-revolution/w515ble-py/BLE guide.md

 ## Troubleshooting BLE Communication

 If you encounter any issues while communicating with the pump controller via BLE, you can connect the hardware to a PC using a USB-C cable.
+To do this, remove the four screws that secure the case top to the pump base, carefully lift this up and away from the pump.
+The controller board is near the rear of the case, and is connected with enough ribbon cable that it can be safely moved to make a connection to its' USB-C port.
 By opening a serial monitor (such as the one included in the Arduino IDE) set to a baud rate of 9600, you can receive debug messages directly from the hardware.
 These messages provide valuable insights into the device's internal state and actions.

 ### Summary of Serial Print Statements